siongui/goef/README.rst

   }

-The above code will generate *data.go* in current directory, which contains the files embedded in it.
-You can read embedded files with the following method:
+The above code will generate *data.go* in current directory, which contains the files directly in the code.
+You can read embedded files with the following
+method:

 .. code-block:: go